Pay per click or PPC is the form of Online Marketing in which you pay only for the clicks your ads receive. The most popular form of

 You may think: any company can do this! and that may be true, but small business owners can be reached easier by their customers, they can put give a face to their clients and address them directly.

-This empirical information allows for business owners focus their campaign in key areas that where there is less competition.
-For instance you can remove locations where there is high competition, high CPC and low conversions and focus on the locations where you receive the most conversions.
+This empirical information allows business owners to focus their campaigns in key areas where there is less competition.
+For instance, you can remove locations where there is high competition, high CPC, and low conversions and focus on the locations where you receive the most conversions.

 You can also use your ad copy to highlight your competitive edge.
 What do you do that large corporations don’t stand a chance at doing because of their size?
 For more advice, I recommend checking out this article about how small businesses can compete with big brands.

 How Can I Convey the Message I Want with so Limited Space?

 AdWords ads have character limits.
 However, they are not the only way you to showcase what you want about your business.
 In fact, there are a lot of ways to make sure you get your message across.

 One option is to create different ad groups with 2 -3 keywords that are related to each other.
 Once you have created your theme related ad groups, create different ads for each one that highlights that specific ad group’s purpose.
 You can even write 5-10 different versions and test two of them at a time to find and choose the right message that fits with your audience.

 Another option is to opt for ad extensions.
 Ad extensions are greatly beneficial because they increase the amount of ad space in the search engine result pages, and allow you to add more ad text that highlights your business.